rogerrli/ImageProcessing/README.md

 # What do I have to do to use this?
 Clone the repo.
+You will also need to have OpenCV installed.
+Check out this great tutorial on how to get it set up [here](http://www.pyimagesearch.com/2016/12/05/macos-install-opencv-3-and-python-3-5/)
 There are a few shell commands you can run to do things
 * If you want to create a new object (and in essence train a new classifier), just run "new.sh".
 It'll create a subfolder for you automatically with this structure
 * If you want to finally train the classifier, just run "run.sh".
 It'll ask you a bunch of questions in this order
   1. If you want to rename your images.